si/readme/README.md

 ## 💼 Core Responsibilities

-As an ADM, I have a specific role to play at ASOS which I believe combines the following:
+As an Engineering Manager, I have a specific role to play at ASOS which I believe combines the following:

-* Facilitation of team delivery including the relief of any blockers
-* Coaching team and direct reports to be better
+1. 👤 **Engineer level** - Coaching direct reports to continuously improve in their skills and wellbeing
-* Encourage open and diplomatic communication internally and externally
-* Communicate with key stakeholders about _anything_ that is relevant, warts and all.
+2. 👥 **Team level** - Encourage strong partnerships and collaboration between engineers to _storm_ as a team
+3. 👨‍👩‍👧‍👦 **Organisation level** - Bring teams and individuals together to share challenges and knowledge in a safe constructive model

 ## 🎓 Principles and Values